 In addition, prescription foot orthotics are made for a variety of women and men’s dress and casual shoes including pumps, loafers, flats, lace and specialty theatrical performance devices.

-The service treats fractures of the foot/ankle and has a direct affiliation and access to the Sports Medicine and Shoulder Service, the Orthopedic Trauma Service (OTS) at Hospital for Special Surgery and New York-Presbyterian Hospital/Weill Cornell Medical Center, and the Limb Lengthening and Complex Reconstruction Service.
+The service treats non-surgical fractures of the foot/ankle and has a direct affiliation and access to the Sports Medicine and Shoulder Service, the Orthopedic Trauma Service (OTS) at Hospital for Special Surgery and New York-Presbyterian Hospital/Weill Cornell Medical Center, and the Limb Lengthening and Complex Reconstruction Service.
 The service also has affiliation with the Department of Cardiothoracic Surgery at NYP-WCMC, Department of Medicine/Endocrinology at NYP-WCMC, Department of Obstetrics and Gynecology at Weill Cornell Medicine, as well as being Foot and ankle consultant in the orthopedic service of the Department of Surgery at Memorial Sloan Kettering (MSKCC).

 The Non-surgical Foot and Ankle Service provides access to state of the art diagnostic testing that includes diagnostic ultrasound, computerized motion and gait analysis, bone densitometry, MRI, CAT scan, X-rays, and bone scans.